 For protection against counterparty default, temporary purchases and sales of securities may provide for financial collateral discounts in the form of securities and/or cash which are held in distinct accounts by the depositary.
-These conditions are stipulated in the "Derivatives" section.
+These conditions are stipulated in the section on "Derivatives."

-These transactions may be completed with counterparties selected by the management company among financial establishments whose registered office is located in an OECD member State.
-These counterparties may be companies linked to the HSBC Group.

-These counterparties must have good credit quality (and in all cases the minimum rating is BBB- on Standard & Poor's scale or equivalent), or have a rating deemed to be equivalent by the management company.

-o potential leverage effects: up to the commitment calculated using the absolute VaR probabilistic method.

-If the fund is invested in futures markets, its global risk level shall be calculated regarding the absolute VaR as defined below in Part VI.
-Global risk.

-o compensation: additional information is available under "Fees and commissions".
+- These transactions may be carried out with counterparties selected by the management company from among financial institutions that have their registered office in an OECD member country.
+These counterparties may be companies linked to the HSBC Group. - These counterparties must have trustworthy credit, and regardless, the minimum Standard & Poors rating of BBB-, the equivalent, or a rating deemed equivalent by the management company. - o potential leverage effects: up to the commitment calculated using the absolute VaR probabilistic method.
+Given that the fund trades on futures markets, its aggregate exposure level will be calculated based on the absolute VaR, as defined below in Part VI.
+"Aggregate exposure". - o Remuneration: see additional information in the "Fees and Commissions" section.

 In accordance with HSBC Asset Management's responsible investment policies, issuers in which the fund invests may be subject to processes in terms of shareholder responsibility, engagement activities, due diligence, and exclusions.
-Application of the policies on prohibited weapons and thermal coal entails a ban on:
+Application of the policies on prohibited weapons and thermal coal entails a ban on :